 Grit blasting is possible in many ways.
 Traditionally, sandblasting has been the best known and most widely used form of grit blasting.
 Here, sand grains are added as an abrasive media to prepare the surface.
-Over the years, more and more ways of sandblasting have been developed.
+Over the years, more and more ways of sandblasting have been developed, such as bead blasting, wheel blasting, vapor blasting and vacuum blasting.
 A distinction can be made between dry grit blasting and wet grit blasting.
 Examples of dry grit blasting are, in addition to blasting with sand, grit blasting with glass and with corundum (aluminum oxide).
 In contrast, grit blasting can also be done with water.
 This so-called wet grid blasting is mostly used to prepare surfaces of delicate materials.
 In contrast to grit blasting with sand or other dry materials, this is done under low pressure.
 As a result, the abrasive media is gradually distributed over the entire surface, so that even the more fragile surfaces can be prepared and cleaned.
 However, due to the low force with which this is done, grit blasting with water is not suitable for creating a new bonding layer.

 What are the disadvantages of grit blasting?

 Although grit blasting has been done for many years and more and more new ways of grit blasting have been developed, grit blasting also has its disadvantages.
 The methods generally used for this purpose are not suitable in every situation.
 Grit blasting generally has a very persistent effect on the surface, which can quickly and easily damage objects.
 Partly because of this and the fact that grit blasting requires a lot of preparation, it is recommended that this is always carried out by a professional.
 But this is not the only disadvantage.
 Sandblasting in particular not only has a severe effect on the surface, but also on the health of people and animals.
 Because of the great force with which the sand hits the surface, the grains of sand break up into small particles.
 Inhaling these particles can be very harmful.
-It is the reason why in many countries it is now forbidden to blast with sand.
+It is the reason why it is forbidden to sandblast in many countries.

 Also, the traditional ways of grit blasting, especially when cleaning and preparing smaller surfaces, are relatively expensive.
 The blasting of such surfaces is a large investment in terms of time and money, due to the high preparation costs, such as the transportation of the equipment and the possible removal of the surface.